jonwright77/DaysToGo/01_CURRENT_STATE.md

     - **CloudKit Sync Strategy**: The app uses intelligent merge logic that compares local and cloud reminders by modification timestamp, uploads local-only changes, downloads new cloud reminders, and resolves conflicts by choosing the most recently modified version.
 This prevents data loss during offline/online transitions.
     - **Sync State Tracking**: `ReminderStore` publishes a `syncState` property (synced, syncing, offline, error) that tracks the current CloudKit synchronization status, providing visibility into network connectivity and sync issues.
     - **User Profile Management**: `UserProfileStore` manages user profile data (firstName, surname, country) via UserDefaults, with automatic persistence and onboarding status tracking.
+    - **Display Preferences**: `ReminderDisplayPreferences` manages user preferences for which data types are visible in reminder details (Photos, Calendar Events, On This Day, Location).
+Preferences are stored in UserDefaults and default to all enabled.
     - Calendar preferences are stored in `UserDefaults` by `CalendarPreferences`.
     - All app-wide constants (App Group ID, widget kind, notification names) are centralized in `DaysToGoKit/Constants.swift`.